Explanation texts are a text type that is commonly found among the books of most graded reading schemes – and for a good reason!

 We can find plenty of explanation topics in the manmade world too, for example, How a Car Engine Works, How Light Bulbs Work, and Why World War 2 Happened.

 At first glance, there are many similarities between procedural texts, such as instruction writing, and explanation texts.
-They are both nonfiction text types and explanation texts also frequently focus on how something is done or made.
+They are both nonfiction text types, and explanation texts also frequently focus on how something is done or made.

-However, whereas instructions provide a step-by-step guide that walks the reader through how to follow a process to produce the desired end, explanation texts focus on providing to the reader information on how something works.
+However, whereas instructions provide a step-by-step guide that walks the reader through how to follow a process to produce the desired end, explanation texts focus on delivering to the reader information on how something works.

 Where instructions tell the reader what to do to make something, explanations describe how the thing works.

 What Are the Key Elements of Explanation Texts?

 Before beginning to write their own explanation texts, students will need to have a good understanding of the key elements of a well-written explanation text.

 Usually, the process of internalizing these elements will begin by reading and exploring lots of examples of these texts in class.
 But, to review, the key structural elements of an explanation text include:

 Title: The title of an explanation text informs the reader immediately what the topic of the text is.
 Often, explanation text titles will include words like How or Why.

 Opening Paragraph: The opening paragraph will quickly identify the process that will be described in the text.